 After The Silkmen failed to reach the play offs King was sacked.
 Club stalwart John Askey was appointed with the club in a perilous financial state.
 Askey led the side to two mid table finishes before they finished just outside the play off zone in the 2014-15 campaign.

-Macclesfield Town will play in the Football Conference in the 2015-16 season
+Macclesfield Town will play in the National League in the 2017-18 season

 Both Macc and Boro were in the race for automatic promotion so when I heard of a spare seat with my pals in the Filey John's peoples carrier I grabbed the chance of a ride.
 I was working on a casual basis at Greaves' Print at the time, so I had a few spare quid at the time.
 I went out with some pals on the Friday evening and ended up not getting home.